Master of Science with Honours

 In this section

-Grades BBB to include Chemistry and one other science subject from Physics, Maths, Biology, IT, Applied Science or Life and Health Sciences.
+Grades BBB to include Chemistry and one other science subject from Physics, Maths, Biology, IT, Environmental Technology, Applied Science or Life and Health Sciences.

 Double Award Life and Health Sciences meets the science subject requirements including Chemistry provided optional unit A2 9 is completed.